-In order to further enrich the annotation for each variant and each gene, VaRank can integrate (using the option -extann) external annotations imported from a tab separated values file into the output files (gzip files are supported).
-The file format is easy and should look like this: the first line is a header including a column entitled "genes" that should be the first column too.
+The format is a tab separated values file and should look like this: the first line is a header including a column entitled "genes" that should be the first column too.
+Gzip files are supported.

 The following example (provided in the VaRank sources) has been set to provide annotation for the gene including the MIM number, the phenotypes as well as the transmission mode of the gene (here AR means "autosomic recessive", AD means "autosomic dominant").